 When you identify and learn how to manage the things that create stress, you will experience improvements in every area of your life—from your relationships to your performance, from your health to your outlook on life.

 Let me encourage you to print these 33 points and highlight the ones that you are determined to work on.
 The realization that you are in control of your stress is the foundation of stress management.

 1. Don’t over-commit.
 Whether in your personal or professional life, learn your limits and set boundaries.
 Know when to say “No!”
 Don’t take on more than you can reasonably handle.

 2. Avoid people who stress you out.
 If someone is a constant source of stress and you can’t turn the relationship around, limit the amount of time you spend with that person or end the relationship entirely.

 3. Avoid heated topics.
 You know the topics that cause your blood pressure to rise, so learn to avoid them.

 4. Practice relaxation techniques.
-Techniques such as yoga, meditation, and deep breathing activate the body’s relaxation response—a state of restfulness opposite of the stress response.
-When practiced regularly, you will enjoy a reduction in your everyday stress levels, benefit by a boost in your feelings of peace and serenity, and increase your ability to stay calm under pressure.
+Techniques such as yoga, meditation, and deep breathing activate the body’s relaxation response—a state of restfulness opposite to the stress response.
+When practiced regularly, you will enjoy a reduction in your everyday stress levels, benefit from a boost in your feelings of peace and serenity, and increase your ability to stay calm under pressure.